angular/material-start/README.md

 ### What is the UX?

 Below is a snapshot of the Starter-App with the Users' *master-detail* view.
-Also shown is the user experience that will is displayed for smaller device sizes.
+Also shown is the user experience that will be displayed for smaller device sizes.
 The responsive layout changes to hide the user list, reveal the **menu** button.
 In the User Details view, you may also click the **share** button  to show the Contact &lt;User&gt; bottom sheet view.